Jean-Paul Rodrigue (2017), New York:

 Transport Strategy Review, Strategy Paper, Washington, DC: World

-Urban Transportation, Third Edition, New York: The Guilford
+Urban Transportation, Fourth Edition, New York: The Guilford

 - Hesse, M. (1995) "Urban Space and Logistics: On the Road to

 Sustainability?", World Transport Policy & Practice, Vol. 1, No.